genesis-community/genesis/docs/PIPELINES.md

 - **pipeline.task.privileged** - A list of environments that require the bosh-deployment tasks to be run in privileged mode.
 Defaults to empty list.

+#### Default Image Registry

+- **pipeline.registry.uri** - The URI of the default image registry tu use, for fetching custom resource types.
+Whenever this is defined, it will be prepended to any custom task image name defined by **pipeline.task.image**.

+- **pipeline.registry.username** - The username to use when accessing the image registry.

+- **pipeline.registry.password** - The password to use when accessing the image registry.

 #### Groups

 - pipeline.groups - Groups jobs together under a header and show them on